-Meetings began on March 27th, 2020, several days after the stay at home order was put into effect for New York State and the non-essential businesses were closed.
-At this time, the state just reported deaths at over 100 people per day, which has remained the case every day since until the present.
-As the situation has continued, our group has continued to meet several times a week (at times several times a day) to further our efforts in providing needed equipment in our region and beyond.
+Meetings began on March 27th, 2020, several days after the stay at home order was put into effect for New York State and non-essential businesses were closed.
+As conditions evolved, our group has continued to meet (at times several times a day) to further our efforts in providing needed equipment in our region and beyond.

-Teams have emerged with contributions from local hospitals, universities, and industrial manufacturing.
-Engineers, IT analysts, researchers, designers, health and safety administrators, and doctors have joined forces.
-Our clinical members come from immunopathology, biomedical informatics, destristy, orthology and anatomy, often returning from hospital appointments on the frontlines between meetings.
+Members of the team come from local hospitals, universities, and industrial manufacturing.
+Contributors include engineers, IT analysts, researchers, designers, health and safety administrators, and clinicians from immunopathology, biomedical informatics, destristy, orthology and anatomy.
 Specialists in 3D printing from across the world have also joined the cause to offer insights and learn from our model.

 We highlight some of the more prominent contributors, and acknowledge many others.

 Computing and Information Technology University at Buffalo

 Masters in Biology University at Buffalo

 Project Leader of Buffalo 3D PPE